DylanTre/ODH-Challenge-testing-data-quality-in-fields/ValidationComponent/documentation.md

 ]
 ```

-## Date Rules
+## Datetime Rules

-To be validated, date must conform to [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) without offsets or to one of the following formats
+To be validated, datetime must conform to [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) without offsets or to one of the following formats
 ```
 yyyy-MM-dd HH:mm:ss
 dd/MM/yyyy HH:mm:ss
 dd.MM.yyyy HH:mm:ss
 ```

-- `day_of_week:string`: Validates if the string date day of week equals the provided one.
-The provided date **must** match one of days of the week (independent of the case)
+- `day_of_week:string`: Validates if the string datetime day of week equals the provided one.
+The provided datetime**must** match one of days of the week (independent of the case)
-- `before:string`: Validates if the string date is before the provided one
+- `before:string`: Validates if the string datetime is before the provided one
-- `after:string`: Validates if the string date is after the provided one
+- `after:string`: Validates if the string datetime is after the provided one

 Single rule example:
 ```json